Box2D 3.1.0

 Caution: Do not create a body at the origin and then move it.
 If you create several bodies at the origin, then performance will suffer.

 A body has two main points of interest.
 The first point is the body's origin.
 Shapes and joints are attached relative to the body's origin.
 The second point of interest is the center of mass.
-The center of mass is determined from the mass distribution of the attached shapes or is explicitly set with b2MassData.
+The center of mass is determined from the mass distribution of the attached shapes or is explicitly set using b2MassData.
 Much of Box2D's internal computations use the center of mass position.
 For example the body stores the linear velocity for the center of mass, not the body origin.

 Body Origin and Center of Mass